Shannon-Goddard/grow_app/README.md

 - Grow together.
 Build confidence.

 # Summary
-**GrowApp** by **Loyal9** uses contextual prompts to guide the user through building an automated daily task list.  **GrowApp** is designed to personalize each grow tailored to that user's needs and expectations while providing tools and resources needed for success.
+**GrowApp - Cannabis Guide** uses contextual prompts to guide the user through building an automated daily task list.  **GrowApp** is designed to personalize each grow tailored to that user's needs and expectations while providing tools and resources needed for success.

 **GrowApp**'s functionality:
 - The user answers the prompted questions